-Anthropogenic threats to kangaroos are those that result from human activities (Table 3).
+Anthropogenic threats to kangaroos are those that result from human activities (Table 4).

-Table 3: Anthropogenic threats that may regulate kangaroo populations.
+Table 4: Anthropogenic threats that may regulate kangaroo populations.

-Habitat loss Since European settlement, clearance of native habitat has occurred.
+Threat Description References Habitat loss Since European settlement, clearance of native habitat has occurred.
 Increased areas of land used for agriculture and pastoralism, combined with increased availability of water and control of predators, has benefited kangaroos.
 More intensive land use, such as intensive agriculture and urban development, can lead to contractions in the range of kangaroos.
 Intensive development is not a common land use within the commercial harvest zone and across the distributions of kangaroos in South Australia and is therefore considered to be a low threat to the harvested kangaroo species in South Australia.
-Short & Grigg 1982; Calaby & Grigg 1989; Pople et al. 2010a Human predation Commercial harvest, non-commercial destruction for damage mitigation and traditional hunting by Aboriginal people are the three methods of human predation.
+Furthermore, the common kangaroo and wallaby species described here have increased in number due to anthropogenic changes in land use to date.
+Short and Grigg 1982; Calaby and Grigg 1989; Pople et al. 2010a Human predation Commercial harvest, non-commercial destruction for damage mitigation and traditional hunting by Aboriginal people are the three methods of human predation.
 Harvest and hunting take place at levels that are considered sustainable for kangaroos (see Impacts of commercial harvest below).
 Socio-economic changes Changes in the relative value of meat products, or the extent to which kangaroos are considered as a valuable resource, may influence the extent to which the quota is taken.
 However, the maximum harvest defined by sustainable harvest quotas will ensure that harvest remains at sustainable levels.